 The SHOUT BLU-RAY:

 A lot of us kids who grew up obsessively watching all the Marx Brothers and the Lugosi movies we could tape in the early 80s, naturally fell in love with Repo Man in 1984, but were left in the cold at the end of the 80s.
 In the pre-Tarantino-verse of 1990, Blues stood alone.
 We fans had a dupe of it on tape, of course, and had long grown used to the blurry pastel streaks of the decor and sky, the fuzzy short hair cuts of both Junior and Susie reduced to a blurry halo.
 With the new Shout Blu-ray its all sharp and clear, with a nice lovely sparkle to the sea and sky and deep 3-D blacks to every sun-dappled shadow.
-The 80s pastels are no darker and the transfer is so sharp you can smell the salt of the sea.
+The 80s pastels are darker, more textured, and the transfer is so sharp you can smell the salt of the sea.
 The extras include recent interviews with Baldwin and Jennifer Jason Leigh, who both admit really enjoying themselves with the project, the characters, and each other, and it shows then and now.

 One wild man performance is worth three movies worth of 'importance' or 'meaning.'